 - The polypropylene disintegrates or breaks after implantation.
 This disintegration causes bowel complications.
 Numerous adverse reports stating the same have been submitted to the FDA with the first sent in February 2007.
 2

 - The mesh is prone to shrinking and contracting.
 The Proceed is sterilized with radiation, and this process causes the product to shrink in a shorter period of time.
 When the polypropylene degrades and shrinks, it can then migrate.
-Migration causes serious injuries, including but not limited to organ perforation, infection, adherence, and bowel obstruction.
+Migration causes serious injuries, including but not limited to organ perforation, infection, adhesion, and bowel obstruction.
 The first adverse report was sent to the FDA in May 2009.3

 - The implant is prone to tearing.
 This mesh is light-weight, made of a soft polypropylene material.
 The material, however, is prone to ripping or tearing easily.
 This makes handling the device difficult during surgery.
 The first complaints or adverse reports were filed with the FDA in February 2007.
 4